Motor InstalledThe Starting point..Rear Battery AccessCompletedVehicle LiftCharger MountedAll cleaned up & raedy to go...More....more....

 Conversion Cost$10,500.
 Vehicle originally purchased for $450 with a blown head gasket.

-I used two Albright solenoids to kill the main power, one on each leg of the 120V system.
+I used 2 Albright solenoids to kill the main power, one on each leg of the 120V system.
 The negative leg closes when the keyswitch is turned to the ignition position, providing negative to each of the 120V devices.
 The positive leg is always connected to the fluid heater and DC/DC converter, but only closes to the controller when the interlock circuit is completed.
 The interlock circuit only allows the motor to run if the key is in the ignition position, the start latch is activated (by turning the key to the start position), the throttle is depressed, the clutch is not pushed in, the parking brake is not on, and the charger is not plugged in.
 The controller also has a high pedal disable to prevent the car from starting with the throttle down.

 The rear springs were replaced with units made by Old Man Emu, hence the nickname.
 They were sold by an internet 4WD retailer called Rocky Road.
-Old Man Emu only makes springs for off road vehicles, which includes the Geo Tracker, though I have the 2WD version.

 code by jerry